emlynar/cit230-website/README.md

 # emlynar_website
-This is my repository for my test site for test.ericmlynar.com.
+This is my repository for my test site for recommenddesk.com.

-I will be adding to this site as my schooling charges forward.
-It will be a place to showcase my skills and practice them.
-It might not be the prettiest site, but it will help me practice some lessons learned while in school at Brigham Young University - Idaho.
-The site will consist mainly of a blog about how my classes are going.
-Most or all of this will be done by hand in order to practice working on the bits and pieces.
+This repository is now going forward as a test ground for recommenddesk.com.
+It will allow me to have a center for my project.
+I can make sure I look at my work and make business decisions based on prior commits.